Frank M. Calia, M.D. Endowed Professor

 Dr. Chen is active investigator within the NIAID-supported Vaccine and Treatment Evaluation Unit (VTEU), composed of 10 academic centers throughout the U.S., and was the principal investigator of the NIAID-supported Food and Waterborne Diseases Integrated Research Network Clinical Research Unit (FWD IRN CRU).
 He has been a PI on vaccine trials for: influenza viruses (Seasonal, Pandemic 2009 H1N1, Avian H5N1, and Avian H7N9 influenza), agents of bioterror (Tularemia, Smallpox, and Staphylococcal enterotoxin B), and enteric pathogens (typhoid, cholera and enterotoxigenic E. coli).
 He also develops and conducts human experimental challenge studies, closely monitored infections with well-characterized pathogens, to gain new insights into pathogenesis, the immune response, or early efficacy of candidate vaccines or therapeutics.
 He holds FDA INDs for wild-type V. cholerae and enterotoxigenic E. coli (ETEC) challenges.
 With funding from the Bill & Melinda Gates Foundation, Dr. Chen is working with a Shigella challenge model and he worked on the development of a challenge model for Cryptosporidium hominis; with funding from PATH (an international nonprofit organization, Program for Appropriate Technology in Health) he worked on a challenge model for heat-stable enterotoxin (ST)-only expressing ETEC.

-Dr. Chen serves on a number advisory capacities, including as voting member of the CDC's Advisory Committee on Immunization Practices and core member of NIAID's Data and Safety Advisory Board.
+Dr. Chen serves on a number advisory capacities, including as voting member of the CDC's Advisory Committee on Immunization Practices and core member of NIAID's Data and Safety Monitoring Board.